Achilleasein/achilleasein/_posts/2020-10-25-git_windows_c.md

 When you install everything you will have to restart your PC(expected from windows at this point).

-### Getting Acustomed
+### Getting Accustomed

-Let's explaing what we installed and how we are going to use them.
+Let's explaining what we installed and how we are going to use them.
 - Visual studio code has some excellent features, such as markdown for each different language, keep tracking of changes in repositories and connecting with compilers.
-  I constantly use visual studio because it lightweight, can connect to remote servers and code remmotely, its safe, has excellent default hotkeys and much more.
+  I constantly use visual studio because it lightweight, can connect to remote servers and code remotely, its safe, has excellent default hotkeys and much more.
 - Git is the toolset, it contains everything we need, but why do we also use github?
 Think of it that way, git are the wheel, every car manufacturer can use them, the implementation differs as well as the use case, which will get us discussing development techniques(agile, waterfall etc.).
 Git provides the basic commands, github provides some added functionality and the much needed free server.
 - Ubuntu on W10, its a OS build on OS, its not a VM, but its not exactly a stand alone OS as well.
 We have shared physical space on the hard drive which grants us excellent versatility.